-BIOL101R Biology: Chemical and Cellular
+BIOL101R Biology I: Chemical and Cellular

-Basis of Life 3 Class Hours / 3 Lab Hours / 4 Credits This course covers the study of the cell and the molecular biology of life and will give an overview of what living organisms are made of and how they are characterized.
+Basis of Life 3 CLASS HOURS / 3 LAB HOURS / 4 CREDITS This course covers the study of the cell and the molecular biology of life and will give an overview of what living organisms are made of and how they are characterized.
 It will focus on the principles of cell biology, cellular physiology, cellular metabolism, molecular biology, biochemistry and genetics.
 The course is taught at a level commensurate with the text.
 Laboratory exercises are sequenced, outcome-driven, and require cognitive, psychomotor, and application of technical laboratory skills are designed to reinforce theoretical concepts presented in the lecture portion of the course.
-(Prerequisites: Reading score of 70 on Accuplacer or Permission of Department Designee or Minimum of previous Associate's degree)
+(Prerequisites: Accuplacer Reading Score of 250 or higher or SAT EBRW Score of 500 or higher or Permission of Department Designee or Minimum of previous Associate's degree or minimum grade of C in Reading Strategies (ENGL 011R))

-BIOL102R Biology: Adaptation, Evolution and Ecosystems
+BIOL102R Biology II: Adaptation, Evolution and Ecosystems

-This course will involve the study the evolution of living organisms in all kingdoms of life at the organismal level, including study of their form and function, adaptation and evolution, behavior, and interactions with one another and with the physical environment.
+3 CLASS HOURS / 3 LAB HOURS / 4 CREDITS This course will involve the study the evolution of living organisms in all kingdoms of life at the organismal level, including study of their form and function, adaptation and evolution, behavior, and interactions with one another and with the physical environment.
 Labs will complement the lecture.
-(Prerequisites: Reading score of 70 on Accuplacer or Permission of Department Designee or Minimum of previous Associate's degree)
+(Prerequisites: Accuplacer Reading Score of 250 or higher or SAT EBRW Score of 500 or higher or Permission of Department Designee or Minimum of previous Associate's degree or minimum grade of C in Reading Strategies (ENGL 011R))